Privacy notice - current and former customers

 - if you default upon any tenancy/licence conditions information about you may be provided to authorised debt recovery agencies, to enable them to recover the debt.
 This may affect future applications for tenancies, credit and insurance.

-- we may discuss your financial situation, rent payments (including any arrears) and any claims made for welfare benefits with, an external debt advice agency, welfare rights advisor, the housing benefit department or the local authority’s housing advice and homeless prevention team to make sure that benefits are paid correctly.
+- we may discuss your financial situation, rent payments (including any arrears) and any claims made for welfare benefits with, an external debt advice agency, welfare rights advisor, the housing benefit department or the local authority’s housing advice team.

 - we share limited personal data with our contractors who are carrying out services on our behalf.
 Our contractors are required to comply with the law to ensure data is managed appropriately and for specified purposes, including to run our out-of-hours telephone service or to complete emergency, responsive or planned property repairs.